-Gladden Spit and Silk Cayes Marine Reserve is a part of the Belize Barrier Reef. located about 28 miles, east of Placencia.
-The Marine reserve protected area covers approximately 25,980 acres, home to about 24 species of Fish.
+Gladden Spit and Silk Cayes Marine Reserve is a significant part of the Belize Barrier Reef, situated approximately 28 miles east of Placencia.
+Spanning across approximately 25,980 acres, this marine reserve provides protection for a diverse range of marine life, including around 24 species of fish.

-The best time to visit Gladden Spit and see whale sharks is around the full moon.
-This is about twice a month for about 5 days around the full moon.
+The ideal time to visit Gladden Spit and observe whale sharks is during the full moon, which occurs twice a month for approximately five days.

 Gladden Spit offers several excellent dive sites, with High Point Travel specializing in snorkeling at the Silk Cayes located at the southern end of the marine reserve.
 Visitors can embark on snorkel tours organized by dive shops in Placencia, providing opportunities to swim alongside whale sharks when they are present.
 Another renowned attraction within the Silk Cayes is Turtle Alley, offering snorkelers the chance to encounter Loggerhead Turtles, Nurse sharks, and Rays.

 For scuba diving enthusiasts, Placencia Wildside Adventures, Splash Dive Center and Seahorse Dive Shop cater to those seeking to explore the various sites within the marine reserve.
 Apart from whale shark diving, divers can immerse themselves in the wonders of Turtle Canyon, North Wall, and White Hole.